chc2212/Design-of-spatial-database/README.md

 object.
 * You must create spatial index for each tablename-geometry column.

-### Write a program to write a program to create an application with a
-GUI, which allows users to interact with the spatial data provided in the first part of the homework.
+2.Write a program to write a program to create an application with a GUI, which allows users to interact with the spatial data provided in the first part of the homework.
 In case you choose to use Java, you will use JDBC in your java program to communicate with the oracle database.